Twice daily flocks of redshanks, godwits and sandpipers

 melody, this brings you ever closer, brings you ever near.

 A poem can express innermost emotions after the loss of a loved one or friend.

 My poetry is written to be gently uplifting and evocative, reminding the reader or listeners of the loved one or friend’s joy of birdwatching as a professional, hobby or watching the birds in the garden.

-DIGITAL DOWNLOAD – Dispatched within 1 day.
-Please remember to check your spam/junk folder.
+DIGITAL DOWNLOAD – Please remember to check your spam/junk folder.
 The email will be sent as a PDF file.
-The 10 verse version will be sent as 2 A4 pages unless an A3 format is requested.
+The 10 verse version will be sent as 2 A4 pages.

 CARD – Printed on 240 gsm high quality linen textured white or ivory, A4 or A3 card.
 The poem is placed in a protective cellophane wrapper and posted flat in a cardboard backed envelope (A4) or rolled in a tube (A3).

 Poems can be personalised with the names, dates and words of your choosing, up to a maximum of 50 characters (including spaces).

 Free First Class Delivery within the UK via Royal Mail.